Parkmore RFC: Move from Parkmore Drive: 1945–1960

 The club was reborn in 1945, after the war, and some of the notable players were: Billy Cornick, Ucky Fine, Norman “Doc” Jackson, Sammy Danker, Arnold “Scottie” White, Arthur Barling, Malcolm Glass and Jack Bloom.
 Bloom captained the team 1946–47 in the minor league, and a successful section was managed by Dr. N. Jackson.
 In 1948 Arthur Barling was elected chairman, an office he was to hold many times, and Leslie Silverstone captained the side when the Jewish Leeds Institute paid their first visit to Dublin.

-The 1949–50 season was outstanding from the view of playing strength.
-Sydney Bloom was captain and his tackling ability has certainly never been surpassed and against a very strong Leeds side, Sydney led a great team to a pulsating in of 19 points to 5.
-An outstanding player of the team was Stuart Kramm, who ran hard fast.

 The club vacated Parkmore Drive in 1950 and after a brief spell on an adjoining field, played home games at Sandford Park School, Ranelagh.
 A highlight of 1951 was when Okie Geffin, one of South Africa’s finest rugby players, attended a special dinner held in his honour.

 Prior to the new grounds opening at Kimmage, Ernie Harrison captained the team through a difficult season.
 In 1954, at long last the Kimmage Sports Complex was opened and Mervyn Hool had the privilege of leading the team on to the new pitch.
 The first official game at the grounds in Kimmage was against Des Hennessey's XV drawn mainly from Palmerston RFC.
 The club was fortunate to have as its secretary the patient, diplomatic John Finkel.

 There were many retirees during the fifties, such as Ernie and Dave Harrison, Jack Bloom, Ellis Freedman and Dr. Syd Sugarman.

 The late Syd Sugerman was for many years medical officer for the Wallabies, the A.R.F.S.U. and N.S.W.
 Schools Rugby Union rugby teams.
 Sugerman was Honorary Doctor to the senior Australian team on its tour to Argentina in 1979 and was joint medical advisor to the ARFU and team honorary doctor in 1983 and 1984.
 In 1984 he was with the team in Fiji and later that year in the UK and Ireland when they won the Grand Slam.
 He was also honorary medical adviser to the Australian Rugby Football Schools Union from 1980 to 1984.
 He was particularly well known as a supporter and medical specialist to various groups and teams of schoolboys in the Sydney area.
 He died on 12/1/1985.
 After his death the Committee of the ARFSU unanimously agreed to honour Sugerman's contribution to schoolboys rugby by making this award to a member of each team at the Championships.